Jonathan2251/lbd/_sources/gpu.txt

 So, the argument sampler in texture function as above is sampler_2d index.
-In order to let the 'texture unit' binding by driver, frontend compiler must pass the name of 'texture unit' to backend, and backend must allocate the (index, memaddr) of 'texture unit' in the compiled binary file to let driver set them through api glGenTextures, glBindTexture and glTexImage2D before executing on gpu [#tpu]_.
+In order to let the 'texture unit' binding by driver, frontend compiler must pass the name of 'texture unit' to backend, and backend must allocate the (index, memaddr) of 'texture unit' in the compiled binary file.
+Driver will be triggered and set memaddr when user program call api glGenTextures, glBindTexture and glTexImage2D before shader program executing on gpu [#tpu]_.
 So even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written.